mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 The code examples in this part will continue on from the previous part.
 If you have the solution open, you can carry on from there.
 Alternatively, open the [solution in the Start directory](./Start/).

-## 4.0 Outline
+## 4.0 - Outline

 Naming is a famously tricky part of software development.
 Naming is difficult because it is so crucial to explaining the code and why it is there.
 Understanding code is critical to its easy maintenance, so we can't overlook it.

 In this part, we'll look at:

-- What makes a good name
+- What makes a good name.
-- Naming Resources and Styles
+- Naming Resources and Styles.
-- Naming Elements and Controls
+- Naming Elements and Controls.

 What makes a good name is often subjective and the names used in your UI have different requirements to other parts of a codebase.
 Let's get into it.

-## 4.1 What makes a good name
+## 4.1 - What makes a good name

 General advice for naming in software is to use a specific, descriptive name for what something does.
 While this is good advice for objects, it doesn't help produce maintainable XAML.